 Lynn M. Liddle has served as Executive Vice President of Communications and Investor Relations since November 2002.
+Ms. Liddle served as Vice President, Investor Relations and Communications Center, for Valassis, Inc. from 1992 to November 2002.

 Christopher K. McGlothlin has served as Executive Vice President and Chief Information Officer since February 2006.
+Mr. McGlothlin served in various roles for YUM!
+Brands, Inc. since 1995, most recently as Vice President of Operations Technology.

 Andrew B. Balson has served on our board of directors since March 1999.
 Mr. Balson has been a Managing Director of Bain Capital, a global investment company, since January 2001.
+Mr. Balson became a Principal of Bain Capital in June 1998.
+Mr. Balson serves on the Boards of Directors of Burger King Corporation and UGS Corp. as well as a number of other private companies.

 Diana F. Cantor has served on our board of directors since October 2005.
 Ms. Cantor also serves on the Nominating and Corporate Governance Committee.
 Ms. Cantor has been Executive Director of the Virginia College Savings Plan, the state's college savings program, since 1996.

-Vernon "Bud" O. Hamilton has served on our board of directors since May 2005 and serves on our Audit Committee and the Compensation Committee of the board of directors.
-Mr. Hamilton is a retired business executive.
+She has served on the board of the College Savings Plans Network since 1997 and as its chair from 2001 to 2004.
+Ms. Cantor served seven years as Vice President of Richmond Resources, Ltd. from 1990 through 1996, and as Vice President of Goldman, Sachs & Co. from 1985 to 1990.
+Ms. Cantor serves on the Board of Directors of Media General, Inc.